lua-console.nvim - is a REPL / scratch pad / debug console for Neovim. Supports Lua natively and can be extended for other languages.

 and python

-are working out of the box, support for other languages is coming.
+are working out of the box, support for other can be easily added.

 Below is the default configuration, which can be overridden or extended by your custom config, where default_process_opts